hapax/hapax.github.io/assets/sky.md

 	</div>
 	</figure>

-The averaged curve peaks in the green since the medium cones are more sensitive, but most of the scattered light from the sun hits the short cones.
+The averaged curve peaks where the medium and long curves overlap, but most of the scattered light from the sun hits the short cones.
-There is, however, a dash of green in there, giving rise to the cerulean blue of the sky, with an effective dominant wavelength of around $450 \text{ nm}$.
+There is, however, a dash of green in there, making the cerulean blue of the sky, with an effective dominant wavelength of around $450
+\text{ nm}$.

 We now have our (relatively sophisticated) answer to our original
 question: why is the sky blue?